zoltan-dulac/i18n-tools/README.md

 - [LibreOffice](http://libreoffice.org)
 - a UNIX-like environment (if you are using Windows, you should be able to run this with [Cygwin](http://cygwin.com).

+## Notes

+- This repo will eventually work across operating systems, but right now it has only been tested under OSX.
+If you are using this under another OS (e.g. Linux, Windows, etc), you should change xls2tab and change the `SOFFICE` variable to the location of the `soffice` binary on your machine.
+I will eventually have the script autodetect this when I have done my cross-OS testing.